 5. For routine PRs, Gemini handles basic review without burning API credits.

-The key is matching the tool to the task.
-Don't use Claude's sophisticated reasoning for "fix this typo" — that's what Copilot is for.
+Match the tool to the task.
+Don't use Claude's reasoning budget for "fix this typo".
+That's what Copilot is for.

 - Gemini: Free tier exists.
 Generous enough for many use cases.